gpnmanloctao/TKD_KWM-HD-Texture-Pack/README.md

 # TKD_KWM-HD-Texture-Pack
-High-resolution textures for Toukiden Kiwami (NPJH-50878)
+High-resolution textures for Toukiden Kiwami (NPJH-50878), Support for all game version (v1.00-1.07).